javalin/website/pages/plugins/openapi.md

-    .swagger(SwaggerOptions("/swagger").title("My Swagger Documentation")) // Activate the swagger ui .reDoc(ReDocOptions("/redoc").title("My ReDoc Documentation")) // Active the ReDoc UI .setDocumentation("/user", HttpMethod.POST, document()) // Override or set some documentation manually .ignorePath("/user*", HttpMethod.GET) // Disable documentation
-	.responseModifier(MyOpenApiModifier()) // Modify the OpenAPI model returned with information from the Context on each request
+    .swagger(SwaggerOptions("/swagger").title("My Swagger Documentation")) // Activate the swagger ui .reDoc(ReDocOptions("/redoc").title("My ReDoc Documentation")) // Active the ReDoc UI .setDocumentation("/user", HttpMethod.POST, document()) // Override or set some documentation manually .ignorePath("/user*", HttpMethod.GET) // Disable documentation for this path .includePath("/items/*") // disable documentation for everything except this path .responseModifier(MyOpenApiModifier()) // Modify the OpenAPI model returned with information from the Context on each request
 	.disableCaching() // Disable caching of the OpenAPI model if changes in the responseModifier are not idempotent.
 {% endcapture %}
 {% include macros/docsSnippet.html java=java kotlin=kotlin %}